Orders and Directives

 - Visitors must be over the age of 16 (with visitors to palliative patients being considered on a case-by-case basis.)

-- Enter at the Emergency Department entrance, clean your hands with hand sanitizer, apply medical mask and answer screening questions honestly.
-Please be patient and wait for each question to be asked.
+- Enter at the main entrance, clean your hands with hand sanitizer, apply medical mask and answer screening questions honestly.

 - You’ll be provided with a sticker to wear for the duration of your visit.